Directional Privacy for Deep Learning: Related Work

-There have been many variants of DP proposed in the literature \citep{pejo-desfontaines:2022}.
-In this work we adopt a relaxation of DP called metric differential privacy (hereafter metric DP), introduced by Chatzikokolakis et al. \cite{chatzikokolakis-etal:2013:PETS} and also known as generalised DP, $d$-privacy, and $d_{\mathcal{X}}$-privacy.
+\paragraph{Metric Differential Privacy} We adopt a relaxation of DP called metric differential privacy, introduced by \citet{chatzikokolakis-etal:2013:PETS} and also known as generalised DP, $d$-privacy, and $d_{\mathcal{X}}$-privacy.
+It was first applied to the problem of geo-location privacy \citep{andres2013geo} in which the user reveals an approximate location to receive location-based services.

-Metric DP is motivated by the observation that secrets which are closer together (wrt the metric $d$) are more ``indistinguishable'' than secrets which are further apart, and therefore can be made ``more private'' using the same amount of noise.
-Thus the level of indistinguishability between secrets can be reported over a radius $r$, rather than reporting a single $\epsilon$ value for the entire domain.
-Note that on bounded domains the $\epsilon$ for the domain can be recovered by choosing $r$ to be the sensitivity of the query (in the case of standard DP), or the size of the domain (in the case of local DP).

-Metric DP was first applied to the problem of geo-location privacy \citep{andres2013geo}.
-In this application, the goal is to conceal information about an exact location (`geo-indistinguishability') while allowing the release of an approximate location, e.g. in the case of location-based service provision.
-In this scenario, $d$ was chosen to be the Euclidean distance and the corresponding mechanism implemented using two-dimensional Laplace noise.
-Many later applications of \dpriv have been in this kind of geolocation context, for example, mobility tracing \citep{chatzikokolakis-etal:2014:PETS}, location data with temporal correlations \citep{xiao-xiong:2015:CCS}, mobile crowdsensing \citep{wang-etal:2018}, and location data with non-circular distributional characteristics \citep{zhao-etal:2022:TKDE}.

-In the area of deep learning in NLP, \citet{fernandes-etal:2019:POST} observed that learned representations in $n$-dimensional space (word embeddings) could be seen as analogous to locations in geo-location privacy, and proposed a \dpriv mechanism for authorship privacy using the Earth Mover's distance as the metric.
-Work following on from that used hyperbolic rather than Euclidean spaces for hierarchical representations \citep{feyisetan-etal:2019}, calibrated multivariate perturbations \citep{feyisetan-etal:2020}, representations for contextual rather than static language models \citep{qu-etal:2021:CIKM}, and a variational autoencoder to perturb overall latent vectors rather than individual words \citep{weggenmann-etal:2022:WWW}.
+In the area of NLP, \citet{fernandes-etal:2019:POST} proposed a \dpriv mechanism for authorship privacy using the Earth Mover's distance as the metric.
 A related application that takes a similar spatial perspective has been to k-means clustering \citep{yang-etal:2022}.
-None of these are concerned with differentially private training of a deep learner in the manner of DP-SGD.
+None of these is concerned with differentially private training of a deep learner in the manner of DP-SGD.